 I don’t know how does a social change drive work, but in my opinion, all I feel is that it starts with questioning and bringing a picture (even a hazy one) to the unaware.

 Solo Travel is a personal choice and no judgment beyond that applies

-The very fact of me traveling from Mumbai to Rasikganj scared the people more than it actually did to me!
+The very fact of me travelling from Mumbai to Rasikganj scared the people more than it actually did to me!
 I actually think to myself, “It’s not as scary as it sounds.”
 I understand the safety concern that comes with it, but come on, should that make us feel disabled to all the beautiful places that the world has to offer?

 But it’s strange how people have this very rigid mindset of restricting girls to doing things just because of the world being unsafe!
-But have we ever thought of actually making the world a better place to live in and putting in as many efforts as much we have been putting in restricting girls in enjoying their freedom?
+But have we ever thought of actually making the world a better place to live in and putting in as many efforts as much we have been putting in restricting girls from enjoying their freedom?